FREE shipping $55+

 Plastic debris enters our oceans in numerous ways, including runoff from land, littering, not disposing of waste properly, construction, etc. Most of the debris enters the ocean by coastline, but some enter the ocean through vessels.
 Fishing gear gets illegally dumped from boats, which is one of the biggest problems because this can cause animals to get stuck in old nets and cause the plastic to get wrapped in fishing gear, holding it together.
 The plastics in this region have different densities, sizes, and materials.

 Furthermore, this means some plastic is buoyant and floats at the ocean's surface while others are submerged below the surface.
 It is estimated to be twice the size of Texas, having accumulated over the years due to the flow of the Pacific Ocean currents.
-The ocean is always moving due to the earth's wind and the Cornelius effect due to the rotation of the earth.
+The ocean is always moving due to the earth's wind and the Coriolis Effect due to the rotation of the earth.
 The ocean currents form gyres in the different oceans, which are circular motions of the ocean current that push matter and debris toward the middle.

 shutterstock_2204243217.jpg__PID:dfab1027-b2ca-4550-9854-f8797a4d9353